-Graduate Studies at Vanderbilt - Legal History
+Graduate Studies - Legal History

 Vanderbilt is home to a thriving community of legal historians.
 Our faculty expertise ranges from ancient Rome to the contemporary United States, and we place a strong emphasis on comparative and thematic inquiry.
 Faculty have written on topics as diverse as ancient violence, the history of prostitution, racial passing, Islamic law, American slavery, and law in early modern empires.